 East-bound on I-70, Leaving Colby, KS

 He turned his attention the bulging envelope in his lap.
-Like everything about Prophet, even the envelope was nice than any he had ever seen.
-He carefully lifted the flap and stared at the bulging content.
+Like everything about Prophet, even the envelope was nicer than any he had ever seen.
+It was thick and embossed with gold fills, and almost felt like leather.
+He carefully lifted the flap and stared at the bulging contents.
 He ran his finger slowly across the top of the hundred dollar bills, letting them flip by without trying to count them, simply in awe of how many there were, more than he ever imagined would be his.
 He brought the envelope to his nose and sniffed.
 New money, the smell of freedom.

-His whole body buzzed with a nervous energy, and it wasn’t from the coffee.
+His whole body buzzed with a nervous energy.
 He was happy, actually happy.
-It had been so long he had forgotten what it felt like, and the sudden stark contrast between then and now made him wonder how he had survived it for so long, but he had made it out, and that’s what counted.
+It had been so long he had forgotten what it felt like.
+The stark contrast between then and now made him wonder how he had survived it for so long, but he had made it out, and that’s what counted.

 And if you hadn’t killed Ester she’d be here with you.
-Instead you left her trapped in a Colby grave forever.
+Instead you left her trapped forever in a Colby grave.

 His good mood faltered.
 He closed the enveloped of cash and stuffed it in his backpack.

 He had tried to help her.
 He had tried to get Ester to stop taking so many pills all the time.

 Oh yeah?
 Is that why you helped her get more pills?
 That’s a funny way to “help”.